 - Geothermal heating has the least expensive cost of operation, but initial installation costs will be the more expensive than conventional systems

-For more information, read articles about The Realities of Geothermal Heating and Cooling and Misconceptions About Geothermal Heating and Cooling.
+For more information, read articles about Guide to Geothermal Heating and Cooling and Misconceptions About Geothermal Heating and Cooling.

 Video: Benefits of Geothermal Heating and Cooling

 Geothermal Heat Uses Solar Energy Absorbed by the Earth